NicholasCote/jupyterbook-cisl-theme/cisl-docs/standalone.md

 # Standalone Pages

-Standalone pages are another great way to break out of a pure documentation site and provide a simplified page.
+Standalone pages are another great way to break out of a pure documentation site and provide a simplified page to users.
 The sidebar table of contents navigation is removed in the `_config.yml` file with the following:

 ```
    sphinx: